RamezIssac/django-erp-framework/docs/source/topics/widgets.rst

 The ``data-report-chart`` attribute is used by the javascript to find the container for the chart.
 The ``data-report-table`` attribute is used by the javascript to find the container for the table.

-The $.erp_framework jquery plugin is fired on document ready and it will search for all elements with the ``data-report-widget`` attribute and call the report, get the data and render the chart and the table.

 get_html_panel Tag can accept a ``template_name`` parameter to render the